Vestibular Genetics Laboratory

 The Vestibular Genetics Laboratory, under the direction of

-Dr. Yesha Lundberg, conducts research to uncover the genetic, molecular and cellular mechanisms underlying the normal and abnormal development and maintenance of the vestibular (balance) system, with otoconia as the focus.
+Dr. Yesha Lundberg, conducts research to uncover the genetic, molecular and cellular mechanisms underlying the normal and abnormal development and maintenance of the vestibular (balance) system.
 We are also interested in the genetics of hearing loss.
 We use mouse models as well as human genetic and genomic approaches.

 Our studies are aimed to identify the molecular and genetic causes of inner-ear diseases, particularly vestibular diseases.
 These studies can eventually help develop better methods for prevention and early intervention.